nsomar/Suas-iOS/README.md

 <img src="http://i.imgur.com/QsbDsN7.gif" title="source: imgur.com" />
 </p>

-Read how to start using the `MonitorMiddleware` by reading our [getting started with monitor middleware article](https://suas.readme.io/docs/monitor-middleware-monitor-js).
+Read how to install and start using the `MonitorMiddleware` by heading to [getting started with monitor middleware article](https://suas.readme.io/docs/monitor-middleware-monitor-js).
 Under the hood `Suas Monitor` uses the fantastic [Redux DevTools](https://github.com/gaearon/redux-devtools) to provide state and action information.

 # Example apps built with Suas